Earth's internal heat budget: Global internal heat flow

-Estimates of the total heat flow from Earth's interior to surface span a range of 43 to 49 terawatts (TW) (a terawatt is 10^{12} watts).
+Estimates of the total heat flow from Earth's interior to the surface span a range of 43 to 49 terawatts (TW) (a terawatt is 10^{12} watts).
 One recent estimate is 47 TW, equivalent to an average heat flux of 91.6 mW/m^{2}, and is based on more than 38,000 measurements.
 The respective mean heat flows of continental and oceanic crust are 70.9 and 105.4 mW/m^{2}.

 While the total internal Earth heat flow to the surface is well constrained, the relative contribution of the two main sources of Earth's heat, radiogenic and primordial heat, are highly uncertain because their direct measurement is difficult.
 Chemical and physical models give estimated ranges of 15–41 TW and 12–30 TW for radiogenic heat and primordial heat, respectively.

 The structure of Earth is a rigid outer crust that is composed of thicker continental crust and thinner oceanic crust, solid but plastically flowing mantle, a liquid outer core, and a solid inner core.
 The fluidity of a material is proportional to temperature; thus, the solid mantle can still flow on long time scales, as a function of its temperature and therefore as a function of the flow of Earth's internal heat.
 The mantle convects in response to heat escaping from Earth's interior, with hotter and more buoyant mantle rising and cooler, and therefore denser, mantle sinking.
 This convective flow of the mantle drives the movement of Earth's lithospheric plates; thus, an additional reservoir of heat in the lower mantle is critical for the operation of plate tectonics and one possible source is an enrichment of radioactive elements in the lower mantle.

 Earth heat transport occurs by conduction, mantle convection, hydrothermal convection, and volcanic advection.
 Earth's internal heat flow to the surface is thought to be 80% due to mantle convection, with the remaining heat mostly originating in the Earth's crust, with about 1% due to volcanic activity, earthquakes, and mountain building.
-Thus, about 99% of Earth's internal heat loss at the surface is by conduction through the crust, and mantle convection is the dominant control on heat transport from deep within the Earth.
+Thus, about 99% of Earth's internal heat loss at the surface is by conduction through the crust.
+Mantle convection is the dominant control on heat transport from deep within the Earth.
 Most of the heat flow from the thicker continental crust is attributed to internal radiogenic sources; in contrast the thinner oceanic crust has only 2% internal radiogenic heat.
 The remaining heat flow at the surface would be due to basal heating of the crust from mantle convection.
 Heat fluxes are negatively correlated with rock age, with the highest heat fluxes from the youngest rock at mid-ocean ridge spreading centers (zones of mantle upwelling), as observed in the global map of Earth heat flow.